Be a part of the Grand Challenges for Social Work (GCSW) to:

 - Find new collaborators in groups or activities connected to one or more Grand Challenges

-- Post information about your or others’ work related to a Grand Challenge on the GCSW.
-Facebook Group page or through your Twitter feed using the #Up4theChallenge
+- Post information about your or others’ Grand Challenge-related work on social media using #Up4theChallenge

-- Create your own Grand Challenges discussion group or brown bag lunch series on your campus.
+- Create your own Grand Challenge discussion group or brown bag lunch series

 - Connect with social work researchers doing cutting edge science related to your work, organization, coalition or initiative.

-- Work with local schools of social work to host a policy briefing, community symposia or other meeting related to a particular Grand Challenge.
+- Engage with schools of social work, community members, and policymakers to host a policy briefing, evidence-based practice seminar, community symposia or other meeting/event related to a particular Grand Challenge

 If you are working on one of the Grand Challenge issue areas—from any angle or discipline—and want to collaborate on a project or share information with social workers addressing the issue, please let us know!
-Contact one of the lead authors of any of Grand Challenge working papers or send questions to: firstname.lastname@example.org.
+Contact one of the lead authors of any of Grand Challenge working papers or send questions to Sarah C. Butts, Executive Director.